 Registry Assessment of Peripheral Interventional Devices (RAPID)

-RAPID focuses on registry development for peripheral arterial intervention.
+RAPID is an MDEpiNet project that focuses on registry development for peripheral arterial intervention.
 Standard data elements related to the care and treatment of patients with peripheral artery disease are being developed to create a structured dataset that supports pre‐ and post‐market assessment, quality improvement, and safety surveillance of peripheral interventional devices.
 SIR members have been involved in the initial stages, and they have attended previous planning meetings.
 SIR continues to participate as an important stakeholder.

 SIR Foundation collaborated with Talosix to support interventional radiologists participation in the existing VCF Registry.
 Noridian Healthcare Solutions (NHS) issued a local coverage decision (LCD) requiring outcomes data for vertebral augmentation procedures.
 By working directly with NHS, Talosix provided a standardized approach to submit information to meet these outcomes requirements and comply with the requirements of the LCD.
 SIR Foundation covered the cost of participation of a limited number of sites to ensure adequate data collection for coverage purposes, as well as to ensure high-quality data submission that will result in improved patient care.
 As of April 2018, the registry reached its enrollment goal, and it is closed to enrollment.
 Douglas P. Beall, MD, the lead investigator, is working on manuscripts related to the data.
 The data has been presented at the following:

 - Beall DP.
 The US Vertebral Augmentation Registry: Findings from the World's Largest Registry of Vertebroplasty and Kyphoplasty.
 European Percutaneous Spine Intervention and Vertebroplasty Workshop.
 Paris, France.
 February 1, 2019.